mistercrunch/EToiLe/README.md

 # Reltionship with Airflow?
 Perhaps Airflow would know how to schedule and run EToiLe specs.
 EToiLe should still be self-standing and not require Airflow.

+# Litmus tests
+If the framework is well built, these things should be very easy
+* Adding a column and making it flow a root to leaf should be very easy, and require no DDL at all
+* For any given table or block, know if it's in sync with the repo, and if not, see a list of changes that need to be computed
+* It should be easy to apply slightly different logic for a date range, and have that date range only recomputed
+* It should be easy to scope any backfill on a subset of the DAG, scope and follow the progress of that backfill

 # DB models